bitwarden/help/_articles/organizations/onboarding-and-succession.md

 ### Collections

-Bitwarden Organizations are designed to manage users and data in a scalable and secure fashion.
-Managing users and data on an individual basis is highly inefficient for large businesses and opens up both to accidental mismanagement.
+Bitwarden Organizations manage users and data in a scalable and secure fashion.
+Managing users and data on an individual basis is inefficient for large businesses and can leave room for error.
 To solve this, Organizations provide Collections and [Groups](#groups).

 **Collections** gather together Logins, Notes, Cards, and Identities for [secure sharing]({{site.baseurl}}/article/share-to-a-collection/) within an Organization: